Management Dissertation Topics

 Strategic Management and Organisational Behavior Dissertation Topics

-Strategic management and organisational behaviour can be described as the actions a firm takes to achieve its business objectives that are primarily derived through competitive markets' dynamic behaviour.
+Strategic management and organisational behaviour can be described as the actions a firm takes to achieve its business objectives primarily derived from competitive markets’ dynamic behaviour.
 Following are some interesting dissertation topics under this field of study;

 Research Aim: The primary focus of this research will be to combine factors from the theory of action, phases and self-determination theory to develop a motivational model that will explain the relationship between organisational goals setting process that lead to organisational behaviour.
 The research will be conducted using mixed methods of research techniques.

 Topic 2: Integrating the Principles of Strategic Human Capital and Strategic Human Resource Management to Improve Organisational Performance

 Topic 3: Comparing the Impact of Family and Non-Family Firm Goals on Strategy, Family and Organisational Behavior

 Research Aim: This research will analyse the differences between family and non-family business goals and their impact on how businesses develop strategies.
 Also, the research will assess how these developed strategies would affect family and organisational behaviour.
 This research will use quantitative research techniques.